nhsuk/pharmacy-data-etl/README.md

 `pharmacy-data.json`

- where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current version of the ETL as defined in the `package.json`.
+ where `YYYYMMDD` is the current year, month and date, and `VERSION` is the current major version of the ETL as defined in the `package.json`.

 The ETL may also be run locally with `yarn start`.

-The ETL is re-entrant - if the process is interrupted via `ctrl + c` while the ODS code list is being built, it will skip the pages or records it has already scanned.
-State is also persisted every 100 records in case of system failure.

 The output JSON will be an array of objects in the format shown in the [Sample Pharmacy Data](sample-pharmacy-data.json)